aa-sikkkk/yt-featured/README.md

   2. Install Android Studio and Simply Import the Project!

-images used in Project Credits
+images used in the project belong to their respected owners.
-Image by vectorjuiceon Freepik